vinyll/django-imagefit/README.md

 It is compatible with various sources of images such as django-filebrowser's FileBrowseField, user uploaded images, static images, …

-Works on Python 3.x and Python 2.6 or more.
+Works on Python 3.x and Python 2.6 or more; Django 1.4 > 1.10 (and later?).

 #### Benefits